MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 - The user must be signed in to use Power Automate.

-- The user needs a trial or paid organization Power Platform subscription or a pay-as-you-go environment.
+- The user needs a Power Automate Premium plan or access to a pay-as-you-go environment.

 - The user running flows in Picture-in-Picture should be part of the following Windows policies:
   - `Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Allow Log On Locally`